Gift-Chukwudi/Data-Analysis/PowerBI_Projects/Expense_Analysis/README.md

 **Data Source**: Udemy "Build 45 Real-World Power BI Projects for BI & Data Analysts" Course.
 **Analytics Approach**: Descriptive, focusing on summarizing past data to identify patterns and trends.

-This Power BI project simulates a real-world enterprise finance analytics scenario and focuses on building an integrated financial performance and spend analysis dashboard by modeling, analyzing, and visualizing data across budget, actual spend, and forecast datasets.
+This Power BI project demonstrates a real-world descriptive finance analytics scenario by creating an integrated dashboard that summarizes and visualizes historical financial performance and spending patterns.
+It focuses on modeling and analyzing data across budgets, actual expenditures, and forecasts to reveal trends, variances, and key cost drivers.

 ## Core Skills Applied